-- To produce graduates with the skills and abilities needed to be leaders in agriculture. - To provide students with quantitative and analytical skills that can be applied to a wide spectrum of agriculture issues. - To provide students with the education and training needed to be the next generation of researchers. - To prepare students for employment and/or a Ph.D., or other advanced degrees.
+- To produce graduates with the skills and abilities needed to be leaders in agriculture or related sciences. - To provide students with quantitative and analytical skills that can be applied to a wide spectrum of agriculture issues. - To provide students with the education and training needed to be the next generation of agricultural professionals. - To prepare students for employment and/or a Ph.D., or other advanced degrees.